MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-service-principal.md

 ---
-title: Sign in with Azure CLI using a service principal | Microsoft Docs
+title: Sign in with Azure CLI using a service principal
-description: Learn how to sign into the Azure CLI using a service principal.
+description: Learn how to sign into Azure using a service principal and the Azure CLI.
+Find an example for appending a certification to a private key ms.date: 09/02/2024 ms.topic: concept-article ms.service: azure-cli ms.custom: devx-track-azurecli
-author: jiasli
-ms.author: jiasli
-ms.date: 09/22/2023
-ms.topic: conceptual
-ms.service: azure-cli
-ms.tool: azure-cli
-ms.custom: devx-track-azurecli, seo-azure-cli
-keywords: az login, authentication types, authentication methods, azure, cli login, az login powershell, cli login, sign in, azure CLI
+#customer intent: As an app developer, I need to security automate authentication to Azure using a service principal.
 ---

-# Sign in with a service principal using Azure CLI
+# Sign into Azure with a service principal using the Azure CLI

 Service principals are accounts not tied to any particular user, which can have permissions on them assigned through predefined roles.
 Authenticating with a service principal is the best way to write secure scripts or programs,